 Research

-Microvascular topology and perfusion in the brain
+Microvascular topology and perfusion across the brain

 The vasculature of the brain is responsible for ensuring a robust blood supply during baseline and elevated neural activity.
 While arteries are responsible for the distribution of blood to all brain areas, the capillary bed is the key location for nutrient and oxygen discharge.
 We utilize in silico blood flow models in realistic microvascular networks to identify key characteristics of microvascular topology and perfusion.
 One of our specific interests lies in the impact of perfusion heterogeneity, which is a direct consequence of the bi-phasic nature of blood (plasma and red blood cells) and the intricate microvascular structure.
 Another key focus lies on brain area-specific differences in topology, perfusion, and regulation.
-This requires an accurate labeling of arteries and veins in vascular whole brain datasets and novel in silico models to describe up-regulation of flow during increased neuronal activity.

 Oxygen transport